 With the release of the DOCSIS 3.1 specification, CableLabs defined a new technology known as Active Queue Management (AQM) to reduce and better control the amount of time - latency - required for data to move through the cable broadband network.15 The largest source of latency is typically the buffers in network equipment such as cable modems and CMTSs.
-AQM allows the cable modem and CMTS to track how full their buffers are, and, when detecting the Transmission Control Protocol (TCP) has filled the buffer, can intelligently drop just enough packets to signal TCP to slow until an appropriate buffer level is restored, reducing latency for the end-user.
+AQM allows the cable modem and CMTS to track how full their buffers are, and, when detecting the Transmission Control Protocol (TCP) has filled the buffer, can intelligently drop just enough packets to signal TCP to slow until an appropriate buffer level is restored, reducing latency for the enduser.
 With AQM, cable networks under load can typically deliver round trip latencies on the order of 10 milliseconds (ms).16 ii.
 Low Latency DOCSIS®

-As of January 2019, Low Latency DOCSIS[®] (LLD) became part of the DOCSIS suite of specifications.17 For a cable network under typical peak-time load, LLD will decrease both the average latency to between 1 and 5 milliseconds (round trip across the access network) and reduces delay variation to between 0.5 and 3 milliseconds for non-queue building applications, improving the performance of widely-used, real-time applications (e.g., video calling, gaming) and enabling new applications that require lower, more consistent latency performance.
+As of January 2019, Low Latency DOCSIS® (LLD) became part of the DOCSIS suite of specifications.
+17 For a cable network under typical peak-time load, LLD will decrease both the average latency to between 1 and 5 milliseconds (round trip across the access network) and reduces delay variation to between 0.5 and 3 milliseconds for non-queue building applications, improving the performance of widely-used, real-time applications (e.g., video calling, gaming) and enabling new applications that require lower, more consistent latency performance.
 Not all Internet traffic has equivalent network needs; some applications require more bandwidth but are resilient to latency and vice versa.
-LLD separates these two types of traffic into two logical queues, which greatly improves the latency experienced by the non-queue building applications.
+LLD separates these two types of traffic into two logical queues, which greatly improves the latency experienced by the non-queue building applications (many of which may be latency-sensitive) without having any downside for the queue-building applications.
 LLD will optimize the performance of the access network for applications that will benefit from lower latency.